Can You Use Cat Litter as Perlite? A Complete Guide

 Verdict: While certain types of cat litter may be used in place of perlite, they do not provide the same level of aeration and lightweight structure.

-Using cat litter as a perlite alternative is not ideal but can work in some cases.
+Using cat litter as a perlite alternative is not ideal, but it can work in some cases.

 Things to Consider